UN says renewed tribal clashes kill 13 in southern Sudan | Law-Order

 UN says renewed tribal clashes kill 13 in southern Sudan

-Authorities also imposed restrictions on peoples movements in the area amid fears of revenge attacks, it said.The UN migration agency said the Jabalaween tribe, which is on the side of the Brita group, expelled its rivals, the Hausa, from the area, which has been inaccessible to humanitarian agencies.The fighting between the two tribes originally began in mid-July.
+Authorities also imposed restrictions on peoples movements in the area amid fears of revenge attacks, it said.The UN migration agency said the Jabalaween tribe, who are on the side of Brita group, expelled their rivals, the Hausa, from the area, which has been inaccessible to humanitarian agencies.The fighting between the two tribes originally began in mid-July.

 - Country: